Antony C. Sutton: Reception

 Sutton's works have received criticisms from academics, particularly his Wall Street trilogy (Wall Street and the Bolshevik Revolution, Wall Street and FDR, and Wall Street and the Rise of Hitler)".
-A contemporary review of Sutton's Wall Street and the Bolshevik Revolution, researcher Virgil D. Medlin of Oklahoma City University reported finding numerous factual errors in the book and claimed that Sutton repeated "unsubstantiated allegations [and came to] unwarranted conclusions."
-Medlin also wrote that Sutton made use of dubious sources, such as rumor and uncorroborated inquiries, as "documentary proof of [his] allegations."
+In a one page review of Sutton's Wall Street and the Bolshevik Revolution, Virgil D. Medlin of Oklahoma City University, who edited a book on the Russian Revolution with contributed articles by Lenin, Trotsky, and Kerensky, claimed Sutton repeated "unsubstantiated allegations [and came to] unwarranted conclusions" and made use of dubious sources."

-Howard Dickman of the Manhattan Institute for Policy Research referred to Sutton's Wall Street and FDR as a "weak specimen of conspiracy history" that was "poorly written and edited, digressive, repetitious, disorganized, and unconvincing."
+Howard Dickman of the CIA affiliated Manhattan Institute for Policy Research referred to Sutton's Wall Street and FDR as "poorly written and edited, digressive, repetitious, disorganized, and unconvincing."

 Sutton's Western Technology and Soviet Economic Development, 1945 to 1965, also received criticism, specifically its thesis.
 Dr. Samuel Lieberstein of Temple University had initially praised the first two volumes of the study but later came to criticize it in his review of the third volume, stating that Sutton failed to note instances of Soviet technological innovation and ignored positive aspects of the USSR's planned economy that seemed to conflict with his thesis.
 British historian Richard C. Thurlow also criticized Sutton's thesis, writing that "all nations were dependent on international trade for economic development and their industrial infrastructure, including the United States" adding that Sutton "totally [disregarded] alternative explanations of Soviet industrialization".

 Writing in the Journal of Libertarian Studies, T. Hunt Tooley, professor of history at Austin College of Sherman, Texas, said Sutton was the most important of the conservative and libertarian writers who "took up the subject of the bankers from the 1960s, bringing to paleoconservative and libertarian audiences a highly critical picture of bankers and their influence".